robincvlr/villo/README.md

 # Villo
 Data streaming and viewings from Brussel Open Data / Open Weather Data through the Confluent stack.
-Producers are Python scripts using `confluent_kafka` lib.
+Producers are Python scripts using `confluent_kafka` lib to provide the weather and bike stations every 30s.

 ## Getting started
 ### Prerequisities